A Hebrew inscription above the cave indicates that a family of priests from Benei Hezir is buried in the cave.

 It is not certain if there is a relation between the family buried in the Tomb of Benei Hezir and the biblical Hezirs.

-The inscription mentions a nefesh, which means soul in Hebrew but was meant burial monument.
+The inscription mentions a nefesh, which means “soul” in Hebrew, but is also a burial monument, which is what it means here.

 Another option is that the additional façade to the north of the Doric dystilos-in-antis was the original nefesh.